An Introduction to Makefile

 “Makefile” means use software “make” to run the text document to make some files.
 The Makefile gathers some command tell how to make the file you want.

-You can type make in command line to make the first target of the Makefile or type make fileName to make one of the target files described in the Makefile.
+to make one of the target files described in the Makefile.
 To make multi files, you can add an extra target listing all the target files.

 Most commands are Shell-like with a little difference.
-If there are many Makefile or the Makefile not named Makefile, you can figure out the filename as a parameter for command make like make -f makefile_name or make --file=fileName
+If there are many Makefile or the Makefile not named Makefile, you can figure out the filename as a parameter for command make

 Basic